LaianAbussaud/Saudi_Cities_Walk_Score/README.md

 | uv_index | UV index |
 |  |  |
 |  |  |

-You can access the dataset directly from the data folder in this repository.

 ## Notes
 This project is a work in progress as I add more relevant data to the dataset and become a better spatial data scientist